 ALSO READNPP condemns Budgam incident, hits out at Mehbooba Mufti Kashmir unrest: Mehbooba Mufti assures suitable compensation for rehabilitation of victims Farooq Abdullah confused over impact of stone pelting: Mehbooba Mufti Mehbooba inducts senior PDP leader in cabinet Mehbooba Mufti to expand Council of Ministers

+He is survived by his wife and two children, the official said.
+Hailing from Gurhasinghu village in the state, Bhagat was only 22 years old and had donned the uniform in 2015.
+He is survived by his parents.
 "The mortal remains of the martyrs were flown for last rites to their native places, where they would be laid to rest with full military honours," he added.